 Mouthwatering cuisine can be found throughout all of Norfolk’s diverse neighborhoods.
-While Downtown and historic Ghent may be well known for great eats, the restaurants around Old Dominion University (ODU) stand out on their own as delicious options.
-Whether you’re a current student, alumni back for a football game or just passing through the area, check out these local eats and see why ODU students can’t get enough of these foodie options near ODU and the Larchmont neighborhood.
+While Downtown may be well known for great eats, the restaurants around Old Dominion University (ODU) stand out on their own as delicious options.
+Whether you’re a current student, alumni back for a football game or just passing through the area, check out these local eats and see why ODU students can’t get enough of the best restaurants near ODU and the Larchmont neighborhood.

 Nothing goes together like pizza and beer.
 We suggest elevating these options at Norfolk’s own Elation Brewing.
 In addition to stellar brews in a welcoming atmosphere, you can enjoy a straight-from-the-wood-fired-oven pie courtesy of Bakehouse, located right on site.
 We suggest the Fungi Bianchi, where cremini and oyster mushrooms steal the show, paired with a Larchmont Lager.